aawilliams85/pymeu/docs/me/firmware.md

 | File             | Purpose
 |------------------|--------
 | FUWCover3xX.exe  | "Cover" program used only for terminals v5 and earlier to show firmware upgrade status.
-Terminals v6+ have a progress bar integrated into the factory and don't use this or any equivalent.
+Terminals v6+ have a progress bar integrated and don't use this or any equivalent.
 | FUWCover4xM.exe  | "Cover" program used only for terminals v5 and earlier to show firmware upgrade status.
-Terminals v6+ have a progress bar integrated into the factory and don't use this or any equivalent.
+Terminals v6+ have a progress bar integrated and don't use this or any equivalent.
 | FUWCover4xX.exe  | "Cover" program used only for terminals v5 and earlier to show firmware upgrade status.
-Terminals v6+ have a progress bar integrated into the factory and don't use this or any equivalent.
+Terminals v6+ have a progress bar integrated and don't use this or any equivalent.
 | FUWhelper3xX.dll | Firmware "Helper" file that works similar to the regular "Helper" file onboard the terminal and provides additional functions.
 | FUWhelper4xA.dll | Firmware "Helper" file that works similar to the regular "Helper" file onboard the terminal and provides additional functions.
 | FUWhelper4xM.dll | Firmware "Helper" file that works similar to the regular "Helper" file onboard the terminal and provides additional functions.